 5) Address Info.

 7) Travel History: Add any countries other than the United States, Canada, and Mexico that you have traveled to in the last 5 years.
+(Do not include countries you spent less than 24 hours in for a stopover to continue to your destination.)

 8) Additional Info.
 This consists of answering the following Background Questions: